xmtp/xmtpd/contracts/README.md

 ### Messages contracts

-- Configure the environment by providing an `.env` file, with this content:
+- Configure the environment by creating an `.env` file, with this content:

 ```shell
 ### Main configuration